 - Or stretch the object by the width and/or height of the frame.

 A reasonable question arises: why is this feature needed?
-After all, you can take several shots of different screen sizes for the same page and thus show how the content will behave.
+After all, you can take several frames of different screen sizes for the same page and thus show how the content will behave.
 The benefit of this function is fully realized when using components.

 This is where the power of components lies.
 And constraints play one of the key roles here.

-Vertical Constraints:
+Vertical Limits:

 - Top – the object sticks to the top edge of the frame;